sagemath/trac_to_gh/Issue 5257.md

 # Issue 5257: Clicking on "Log" in the notebook (bringing you to the /history page) gives errors

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5257

 Original creator: jason